 Specific respiratory concerns for patients with cerebral palsy

-Cerebral palsy, which refers to a group of disorders that permanently affect body movement and muscle condition, is a particularly challenging developmental disability to navigate when it comes to respiratory health and the airway management of patients.
+Cerebral palsy is a group of disorders that permanently affect body movement and muscle coordination.
+It is a particularly challenging developmental disability to navigate when it comes to respiratory health and the airway management of patients.

 Respiratory health must be carefully and regularly monitored in patients with cerebral palsy, and monitoring patients’ breathing patterns is essential for preventing emergencies like aspiration or deadly infections.